How to identify emotionally immature people

 7. They don’t know how to express emotions

-- They’re dramatic and they subconsciously love being the center of attention, which usually tests other people’s patience.
+Some people are very dramatic and they subconsciously love being the center of attention, which usually tests other people’s patience.

 8. They refuse to listen to other people’s opinions